orenaksakal/personal-blog/content/blog/Default-Parameters-In-ES6/index.md

     console.log(foo, 4); // logs 'global.foo' to prove global foo is not affected
     console.log(baz, 5); // logs 'local.baz' to prove global baz was affected
 ```
-So now we know its true that paramaters are local variables and if we invoke a function **without argument** (undefined argument)
+So now we know its true that paramaters are local variables, if we invoke a function **without argument** (undefined argument)
 our parameter will be initialized as **undefined**.
 This can cause exceptions if we are not careful enough.
 We had a solution for this in ES5 with parameter assignmens, lets take a look to example below.

 #### ES5 VERSION OF DEFAULT PARAMETERS
 ```js